 Filling your cat’s litter boxes is mostly straightforward, but there are a few things you should know to help get the right setup for your cat.

-- Use a low-dust litter to avoid irritating your cat’s sensitive nose and lungs.
+- avoid irritating your cat’s sensitive nose and lungs, use a low-dust litter

 - You might consider a litter attractant: For kittens who are just learning to use their litter boxes, you may want to add a bit of litter box attractant, such as the Cat Attract Litter Additive linked below.
 This additive may also be useful in helping a previously litter-box trained cat to fall back in love with their litter box — but with these guys, it’s also important to have them checked out by your veterinarian to ensure that there isn’t a medical reason that caused them to abandon their litter box in the first place.